Halam tribe: Changes in religious practices

-The Halam have no written language.
-Because of this, there is no record of their history and traditions.
-They use the Latin alphabet for documentation and writings.
-The history of their tribe must be transmitted orally.

 Diaspora

 During the British Raj, the Halam of Tripura were transported to the Sylhet region to work in tea plantations.
-They can still be found in Sylhet and Habiganj,where they continue this livelihood.
-They make up a mere population of only 5000.
+They can still be found in Sylhet and Habiganj districts of Bangladesh, where they continue this livelihood.
+They make up a population of only 5000.
 Use of the Kokborok language is rapidly decreasing with the Bengali language being more common nowadays.
-They are divided into 12 clans; Machafang, Migli, Charai, Bongcher, Hrangkhol, Molsom, Rupini, Mitahar, Langkai, Kaloi, Kalja and Kaipeng.
+They are divided into 12 clans; Machafang, Migli, Chorei, Bongcher, Hrangkhol, Kalai,Molsom, Rupini, Mitahar, Langkai, Ranglong and Kaipeng.